 Having a dairy allergy or food intolerance is not fun.
 It can cause abdominal pain, discomfort, and nausea.
 It also causes embarrassing symptoms like flatulence and diarrhea.
 Other symptoms linked to food intolerances include muscle or joint pain, headaches, exhaustion, and even skin symptoms like rashes and eczema.

-Dairy is just one of those foods that many people seem to be intolerant of.
+Dairy is just one of those foods that many people seem have problems with.
 Often people are diagnosed with a lactose intolerance but in fact have a dairy allergy.
 By definition, an allergy is an immune mediated response to that food, an intolerance involves the lack of having the enzyme to break down that particular food.
 Knowing the difference is key so you know how to treat it.
 Often people with dairy allergies have very similar and even identical symptoms as intolerances.

 Let’s talk about the main components of milk that people react to: lactose, casein, and whey.